 1. Invest wisely

 The rule of thumb here is that one should never invest a sum of money that he cannot afford to lose.
-Margin trading creates a risk of intensified losses.
+Margin trading creates a risk of amplified losses.
 To illustrate this, consider an investor who borrows $1,000 to purchase $2,000 worth of stock.
-If the stock price decreases and the broker makes a margin call, the investor will have lost his entire investment, and then some.
+The investor needs to understand that any losses will be increased by a factor of two.
+They should only invest if they have sufficient funds to weather a temporary move against their position and meet a margin call, if necessary.

 2. Borrow less than the allowed limit

 Just because an investor has access to more capital doesn’t mean that he should squander it by investing in every stock on the market.
 The best thing that the individual can do is to invest small amounts first.
 With time, he can build up his confidence and gain enough skills to invest in riskier but more rewarding stocks.

 3. Borrow only for the short term

 A margin loan is like any other loan.
 As is the case with a mortgage or a car loan, the margin account holder is required to pay a monthly interest charge.
 The longer he takes to pay the loan and the larger the sum of money borrowed, the higher the interest expense will be.